 - Improved stamina, strength and general athletic ability

-- Better reaction time and decision-making skills (helps to avoid accidents and minor injury)
+- Better reaction time and decision-making skills (helps to avoid accidents and injury)

 Until about 15 years ago it was believed that many people could function just fine on four or five hours of sleep.
 But a rash of current research now shows that only about 5% or less of the population can maintain their functioning with that little amount of sleep.
-Yet, even though 8 to 9 hours of sleep is optimum for adults, according to the National Sleep Foundation most Americans average 6.9 hours which explains why many people are so tired much of the time.
-Unfortunately, just like I’ve written about in several other posts, we are very good at rationalizing our actions—so although we think we are getting by with little sleep, we don’t even know what we don’t know.
+Now however, even though 8 to 9 hours of sleep is optimum for adults, according to the National Sleep Foundation most Americans average 6.9 hours.
+That explains why many people are so tired much of the time.
+Unfortunately, just like I’ve written about in several other posts, we are very good at rationalizing our actions,so although we think we are getting by with little sleep, we don’t even know what we don’t know.

-Naturally there are dozens of reason why a simpler lifestyle appeals to so many people right now.
+Naturally there are dozens of reasons why a simpler lifestyle appeals to so many people right now.
 But instead of making it reactionary to what’s happening in the economy, maybe its SMART to recognize that its real advantage is a change of heart and a connection to the whole.
-The world doesn’t need more superficial Band-Aids for what’s going on in the world—instead encouraging practices that bring peace, joy and happiness to ourselves and those around us—like a good night’s sleep—should be a priority we can all embrace.
+The world doesn’t need more superficial band-aids for what’s going on in the world.
+Instead, encouraging practices that bring peace, joy and happiness to ourselves and those around us—like a good night’s sleep—should be a priority we can all embrace.